erickongdata/va-museum-api/README.md

 ### Misc

-- Responsive website
+- Responsive website and image resolutions.

-- Navigation icons are "Go back", "Go to top of screen", "Home page", "My Gallery Page" and "User status and navigation links to Login and Create new account pages".

-- custom useAxios and useLocalStorage hooks.
+- Custom useAxios and useLocalStorage hooks.

 - Global state management with useContext hook.

 - Restrict access to specific pages when user is signed in or out using higher order components (hoc) - noUserRoute and userOnlyRoute.

+- Navigation icons are "Go back", "Go to top of screen", "Home page", "My Gallery Page" and "User status and navigation links to Login and Create new account pages".

 ## Instructions